NOUIY/aws-cdk-guide/v2/assets.md

 ------

-The `my-image` directory must include a Dockerfile\.
-The AWS CDK CLI builds a Docker image from `my-image`, pushes it to an Amazon ECR repository, and specifies the name of the repository as an AWS CloudFormation parameter to your stack\.
-Docker image asset types expose [deploy\-time attributes](resources.md#resources_attributes) that can be referenced in AWS CDK libraries and apps\.
-The AWS CDK CLI command cdk synth displays asset properties as AWS CloudFormation parameters\.
+The `my-image` directory must include a Dockerfile.
+The AWS CDK CLI builds a Docker image from `my-image`, pushes it to an Amazon ECR repository, and specifies the name of the repository as an AWS CloudFormation parameter to your stack.
+Docker image asset types expose [deploy-time attributes](resources.md#resources-attributes) that can be referenced in AWS CDK libraries and apps.
+The AWS CDK CLI command cdk synth displays asset properties as AWS CloudFormation parameters.

-### Amazon ECS task definition example<a name="assets_types_docker_ecs"></a>
+### Amazon ECS task definition example<a name="assets-types-docker-ecs"></a>

-A common use case is to create an Amazon ECS [TaskDefinition](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs.TaskDefinition.html) to run Docker containers\.
-The following example specifies the location of a Docker image asset that the AWS CDK builds locally and pushes to Amazon ECR\.
+A common use case is to create an Amazon ECS [TaskDefinition](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs.TaskDefinition.html) to run Docker containers.
+The following example specifies the location of a Docker image asset that the AWS CDK builds locally and pushes to Amazon ECR.

 ------
 #### [ TypeScript ]